BeMS 1986 02 01

 Ocr'd Text:

-4 The comparative a medium for piano trio as composers is due and blending a the modern grand - unpopularity of the romantic and modern both to the problems of balancing keyboard instrument especially piano and the and two stringed instruments to the salon or palm court reputation which the piano trio enjoyed (or suffered) right up to 1914. and beyond.
+4 The comparative piano trio as composers is due unpopularity of the a medium for romantic and modern. both to the problems of balancing and blending a keyboard instrument especially the modern grand piano - and the two stringed instruments and to the salon or palm court reputation which the piano trio enjoyed (or suffered) right up to 1914 - and beyond.
 Ravel, in his Trio, as did Shostakovich after him, made an attempt to break free from these "cissy" sounds (as Charles Ives might have said).
-We may, at times, feel that the composer is asking his three players to be an orchestra and is straining the medium beyond its capabilities.
-The result, however, is undeniably thrilling.
-Programme notes by Alec Macdonald NEXT RECITAL SUNDAY 9 MARCH 1986 ELMWOOD HALL 3.30pm SOPHIE LANGDON (violin) SHELAGH SUTHERLAND (piano) Music by Janacek, Philip Hammond, Bartok and Beethoven
+We may, at times, feel that the composer is asking his three players to be an orchestra and is straining medium beyond its capabilities.
+The result, the however, is undeniably thrilling.
+Programme notes by Alec Macdonald NEXT RECITAL SUNDAY 9 MARCH 1986 ELMWOOD HALL 3.30pm SOPHIE LANGDON (violin) SHELAGH SUTHERLAND (piano) Music by Janacek, Philip Hammond, Baztok and Beethoven

 6 The Belfast British Music Society, BeMS 1986 02 01, Page 6